dergigi/dergigi.github.io/collections/bitcoin/_posts/2018-12-21-philosophical-teachings-of-bitcoin.markdown

 in particular, suffer from the same conundrum as the [Ship of Theseus][]: which Bitcoin is the real Bitcoin?

-> "Consider just how little persistence Bitcoin's components have.
+> Consider just how little persistence Bitcoin's components have.
 The
 > entire codebase has been reworked, altered, and expanded such that it
 > barely resembles its original version. [...]
 The registry of who
 > owns what, the ledger itself, is virtually the only persistent trait